TrinityCore/tc-wiki/database/335/world/transports.md

 This table contains all GAMEOBJECT_TYPE_MO_TRANSPORT (15) (Boats and Zeppelins).

-All other transport types have their frame time read from TransportAnimation.dbc.
+All other transport types have their frame time read from [TransportAnimation](/files/DBC/335/transportanimation).

 ## Structure